Skip to main content

 Have the Life You Want

 If you’re not ready for (more) kids, SFCHC has family planning services to help you stay in control.
-You can come to us for birth control placement (and when you’re ready, removal).
+You can come to us for birth control placement (and when you’re ready, removal) and emergency contraception.
 We’re also here to listen and answer questions about contraceptives, STDs, and sex in general.
 And yes, we provide pregnancy tests, too.

 When you’re ready to welcome that tiny new person into your life, SFCHC can help you roll out the red carpet.
 Our staff provides caring and sensitive prenatal care tailored just to you.
 We’re here for nutritional advice, and offer training on childbirth, breastfeeding, and infant CPR.
 A healthy and happy pregnancy and baby is our goal, too.